 The hooligans LOVED this process, and I loved watching them transform their eggs into vibrant pieces of art.
 It was really exciting to see their black and white doodles come to life.

-The older kids produced some really amazing designs, but toddlers and preschoolers can make really beautiful art this way too.
+The older kids produced some really amazing designs, but toddlers and preschoolers can make beautiful art this way too.
 Black scribbles with vibrant colours brushed over top will look fabulous.

 I love an art project that’s great for kids of all ages, don’t you?
 It’s so nice when you can set your preschoolers and your big kids up with the same activity.

 When you finish painting your eggs, leave them flat to dry.
-If you tilt them, the watercolours can run.

 So colourful.
 So gorgeous, and so fun and easy to make.